Mozilla VPN Review

 Is Mozilla VPN trustworthy?

 The Mozilla VPN is trustworthy when it comes to keeping your PII (personal identifiable information) safe from hackers.
 It utilizes Wireguard encryption, and passed both our WebRTC and our DNS leak tests.
-The VPN is somewhat less trustworthy, though, when it comes to keeping your browsing activity safe from the government’s prying eyes.
-Mozilla logs IP addresses.
-In addition, it’s located in the U.S., a member of the Five Eyes surveillance group, so it can be forced to reveal those IP addresses to government agencies.
+And while it’s based in the U.S., it hands over your encrypted connection to a Swedish company, which minimizes the risk of government surveillance.

 -